 Are the burner trim and caps correctly located?
-See the section on 'Cleaning'.
+See the 'Cleaning' section.

-Hotplate/Cooktop burners will not light
+Hotplate burners will not light

 Make sure that the burner parts have been replaced correctly after wiping or removing for cleaning.

 Check that there is not a problem with your gas supply.
 You can do this by making sure that other gas appliances you may have are working.